upbound/docs/content/all-spaces/backup-and-restore.md

 ### Set the time to live

 Set the `spec.ttl` field to define the time to live for the backup.
 After this time, the backup is eligible for garbage collection.
 If this field isn't set, the backup isn't garbage collected.
-The time to live is in seconds.
+The time to live is a duration, for example, `168h` for 7 days.

 ```yaml
 apiVersion: spaces.upbound.io/v1alpha1